twoorthreeco/referral-program/README.md

 - There is no limit to references/applications.
 You can refer as many candidates as you like, to as many positions you like; but there’s no need to.
 - We value accuracy the most (hired reference) and rank referrers based on metric.
 - Referral bonuses are based on company-negotiated wages only.

-> To start receiving the Referral Bonus, the Referrer must fill the [.:TwoOrThree Referral Form](https://form.typeform.com/to/nQAZn0ST).